rm3l/rhdh-must-gather/docs/NAMESPACE_INSPECT_QUICK_REF.md

 # Navigate to must-gather output
 cd must-gather.local.*/

-# Point OMC to namespace inspection (one command for all namespaces)
+# Point OMC to Namepace's inspect (one command for all namespaces)
 omc use namespace-inspect

 # Query interactively across all namespaces